FlyingPhantom/ps4-linux-tutorial/docs/kernel.md

 <img src="/screenshots/tkg1.png" width="75%">

-## Step 3 - Fixing the pkgbuild
+> **NOTE:Fixing the pkgbuild**

-- The linux-tkg project does not allow the option for kernel output to be compiled as bzImage, i have made a [issue](https://github.com/Frogging-Family/linux-tkg/issues/1162) but it hasn't been pushed or decided if it will be pushed.
+>- The linux-tkg project does not allow the option for kernel output to be compiled as bzImage, i have made a [issue](https://github.com/Frogging-Family/linux-tkg/issues/1162) but it hasn't been pushed or decided if it will be pushed.
 So for now you will need to use a modified PKGBUILD file.

-- **NOTE: This is only for arch because its the distro i use i dont know for other distros but you will have to modify ./install.sh script if you dont use arch**.
+>- This is only for arch because its the distro i use i dont know for other distros but you will have to modify ./install.sh script if you dont use arch.

-- You can download the follow modded PKGBUILD file from this link [here](https://github.com/FlyingPhantom/ps4-linux-tutorial/blob/main/PS4%20Linux/PKGBUILD).
+>- You can download the follow modded PKGBUILD file from this link [here](https://github.com/FlyingPhantom/ps4-linux-tutorial/blob/main/PS4%20Linux/PKGBU>>ILD).

 ## Step 4 - Recommended settings.